 Obtain ABPTS board certification as a clinical specialist in orthopedic physical therapy.

-- Lower Quadrant Physical Examinations and Manual Treatment Procedures
+- Spine: Physical and Biomechanical Examination, Clinical Practice and Manual Treatment

-- Upper Quadrant Physical Examinations and Manual Treatment Procedures
+- Upper Quadrant: Physical and Biomechanical Examination, Clinical Practice and Manual Treatment

 - Community service